radeklat/delfino/README.md

 strict_directories = ['src']

 # By default, all commands will be enabled.
 Use `enable_commands` or `disable_commands`
 # to show only a subset of commands.
-If both used, disabled commands a subtracted from the
+If both used, disabled commands are subtracted
-# set of enabled commands.
+# from the set of enabled commands.
 # [tool.delfino.plugins.<PLUGIN_NAME_A>]
 # enable_commands = [<COMMAND_NAME>]
 # disable_commands = [<COMMAND_NAME>]